-Log retention option Use this option Reference link , , See "About limiting the size and the retention of legacy logs" on page 48.
+Log retention option Use this option Reference link Keep logs for days To limit the days for which NetBackup retains legacy logs.
+See "About limiting the size and the rete legacy logs" on page 47.
 Logs are deleted after this configuration value is reached.
 NetBackup Administration Console > NetBackup Management > Host Properties > Logging dialog box.
 MAX_LOGFILE_SIZE and MAX_NUM_LOGFILES To limit the legacy log size and the number of legacy log files to be retained.
 These options can be set using a command-line interface.
 See "Configuring the legacy log rotation" on page 49.